 - For the Joint Program in Business and Psychology - GRE is preferred; GMAT is acceptable

 Applicants must indicate the correct institution codes when taking the tests to have scores sent directly to the Chicago Booth PhD Program.
 For the GMAT, the PhD Program institution code is H9X-9F-05.
 For the GRE, the PhD Program code is 1501.
-It is the applicant’s responsibility to ensure that test scores are submitted to Chicago Booth's doctoral program before January 1.
-To meet the application deadline, we recommend applicants take the required tests by September.
+It is the applicant’s responsibility to ensure that test scores are submitted to Chicago Booth's doctoral program before December 15.
+To meet the application deadline, we recommend applicants take the required tests by early October.
 GMAT and GRE Scores are valid for five years; older scores will not be considered.
 Prior coursework or degrees at the graduate level (e.g., MBA or master's degrees) do not exempt you from submitting either the GRE or GMAT as part of your application.

 Fluency in English